Defection: International politics

 The physical act of defection is usually in a manner which violates the laws of the nation or political entity from which the person is seeking to depart.
 By contrast, mere changes in citizenship, or working with allied militia, usually do not violate any law(s).

-For example, in the 1950s, East Germans were increasingly prohibited from traveling to the western Federal Republic of Germany where they were automatically regarded as citizens according to Exclusive mandate.
+For example, in the 1950s, East Germans were increasingly prohibited from traveling to the western Federal Republic of Germany where they were automatically regarded as citizens according to exclusive mandate.
 The Berlin Wall (1961) and fortifications along the Inner German border (1952 onward) were erected by the Communist German Democratic Republic to enforce the policy.
 When people tried to "defect" from the GDR they were to be shot on sight.
 Several hundred people were killed along that border in their Republikflucht attempt.
 Official crossings did exist, but permissions to leave temporarily or permanently were seldom granted.
 On the other hand, the GDR citizenship of some "inconvenient" East Germans was revoked, and they had to leave their home on short notice against their will.
 Others, like singer Wolf Biermann, were prohibited from returning to the GDR.

 During the Cold War, the many people illegally emigrating from the Soviet Union or Eastern Bloc to the West were called defectors.
 Westerners defected to the Eastern Bloc as well, often to avoid prosecution as spies.
 Some of the more famous cases were British spy Kim Philby, who defected to the USSR to avoid exposure as a KGB mole, and 22 Allied POWs (one Briton and twenty-one Americans) who declined repatriation after the Korean War, electing to remain in China.

-When the individual leaves his country and provides information to a foreign intelligence service, they are a HUMINT source defector.
+When an individual leaves their country and provides information to a foreign intelligence service, they are considered a HUMINT source defector.
 In some cases, defectors remain in the country or with the political entity they were against, functioning as a defector in place.
 Intelligence services are always concerned when debriefing defectors with the possibility of a fake defection.

 Entire militaries can defect and choose not to follow orders from a state's leaders.
 During the Arab Spring protests, militaries in Egypt and Tunisia refused orders to fire upon protesters or use other methods to disperse them.
 The decision to defect can be driven by the desire to prevent insubordination: if a military leader judges that lower officers will disobey orders to fire upon protesters, they could be more likely to defect.